GeekyPeople/WebDesign/Assignment2/README.md

 In all honesty, this class has been pretty simple.
 I think the toughest hurdle is combating my ADHD.
 I will say, so far this class has been more review than not.
 My coding 1 class covered a lot of the material within this class, so far I have been able to refine my ability to make a website rather than be introduced to how to do so, which I appreciate.
 Other than that, this class has been easy to digest, and the layout and organization is very well done.
 It has made going through the material easier.

+Im not sure what I did to uncenter the nav, but if you could look at my code and help me fix that, that would be greatly appreciated.